 - b42.4 24V over current.
 Digital output trip. - b42.5 Frequency input (board X6).
 If set to 1 the frequency input is programmed to receive two phases in quadrature.
 This is the default.
-If set to 0 it is enabled to receive a frequency/direction type input. - b42.6 Torque compensation.
+If set to 0 it is enabled to receive a frequency/direction type input.

+- b42.6 Torque compensation.
 Default=1.
 When set to 1 torque compensation is implemented to improve linearity of response. - b42.7 Reserved. - b99.6 Extended menu enable.
 Default=0.
 Set to 1 to enable the extended menu. - b99.7 Security.
 Default=0.
-Set to 1 to prevent parameter modification. - b99.13 pico-PLC status.
+Set to 1 to prevent parameter modification. - B99.8 Automatic reset undervoltage.
+Default =0. if used the backup function, the parameter must be 1, and in this case the undervoltage alarm is automatically reset. - b99.13 pico-PLC status.
 Default=1.
 If on 1 the PLC program is run, if on zero the program is not run and the PLC instructions can be modified if required.

-3.4 Basic commands
+4.4.
+Basic commands